Lior Ron (business executive): Uber Freight

 On May 18, 2017, Ron and Uber launched Uber Freight, a unit of Uber initially designed as an app connecting long-haul truck drivers with companies in need of cargo shipping, with Ron as CEO.
 In August 2018, Uber Freight launched a new digital platform focused on shippers, to help them find the right driver for their needs.
 In 2021, Uber Freight acquired Transplace for $2.25 billion, expanding its services to include managed transportation, logistics software, and consulting.

 With Ron as CEO, Uber Freight has evolved into a full-scale logistics technology company for shippers and drivers, as Ron introduced more advanced generative AI capabilities to Uber Freight's software and Insights AI logistics platform.
 In September 2024, the company announced it manages nearly $20 billion in freight, and serves one in three Fortune 500 companies.
 In May 2025, the company launched the transportation industry's first large-scale AI-powered logistics network, with its large language model embedded directly into its transportation management system.

+Waabi

+On August 12, 2025, it was reported that Ron had been named chief operating officer of Waabi, a company developing autonomous driving technology using artificial intelligence.
+He remains as chairman of Uber Freight, with Rebecca Tinucci taking over as CEO.